Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 This amazing panna cotta recipe that’s been spiked with eggnog is super easy to make and the most perfect recipe for the holiday season!

 Start this recipe off by adding the egg not to a saucepan.
-NOTE: I’m a huge fan of my All Clad Copper Core set.
+I’m a huge fan of my All-Clad Copper Core set.
 They’re beautiful, they cook incredibly evenly and hold temperature extremely well.

-After about a minute or so add in the vanilla bean seeds, sugar and heavy cream, and using a rubber spatula gently mix it over low heat until it has scalded.
+After about a minute or so add in the vanilla bean seeds, sugar, and heavy cream, and using a rubber spatula gently mix it over low heat until it has scalded.
 The reason you use a spatula and not a whisk is because you don’t want too many bubbles to form at the top because they will set that way.
-NOTE: The All Clad Silicone Spatulas are perfect for this procedure as they are high temp, have a dual grip and BPA free!
+The All-Clad Silicone Spatulas are perfect for this procedure as they are high temp, have a dual grip and BPA free!

 Divide the creamy mixture between 5 6-ounce jars and cool completely until they are set and firm.

-Once the panna cotta has set, which takes about 4-5 hours, I simply finish them off with a little sprinkle of cinnamon and chocolate shavings.
+Once the panna cotta has set, which takes about 4-5 hours, I simply finish them off with a little sprinkle of cinnamon and chocolate shavings, or even some chocolate sauce.
 This keeps the presentation clean and simple while complimenting to the eggnog flavor.

 In addition, you can also add in some liqueurs to really enhance the flavor of the eggnog panna cotta.
 Here are some of my recommendations for doing so: